AltaPay/plugin-magento2-community/README.md

 # Valitor Magento2 extension

-Valitor has made it much easier for you as merchant/developer to receive secure payments in your Magento2 web shop.
+Valitor has made it much easier for you as merchant/developer to receive secure payments in your Magento2.3.x web shop.

 == Change log ==

+** Version 2.0.0

+    * Major improvements and bug fixtures

 ** Version 1.1.4